HELEN HALE DANCE IS DEVOTED TO MAKING ROBUST ROCKIN' GORGEOUS MOVEMENT MEDICINE,

 I consider the audience to be community and family, and my performances to be inclusive offerings made on their behalf.
 No piece of mine is intended to be an insular occurrence that others are permitted to witness, but a dance “meal” of sorts, offered at a table to which I hope the audience will pull up a chair.

 My movement vocabulary is rooted in modern dance methods, Chinese martial arts, Umfundalai African Dance, and the music and dance of my heritage—both traditional Greek folk forms and those of the Deep South where I was born and raised.
 My work finds its identity at the intersection of traditional and modern, big and small, seen and unseen.
 I engage in my particular brand of research, risk taking, and collaborative experimentation, and give form to my findings by creating rituals, building hybrid languages, turning things on their side and looking at them that way, and examining the ordinary with an eye for the extraordinary tucked within it.
-The results of this are often delivered with a spirited blend of Southern twang, magical realism, Greek drama, and modern savvy.

 I work to facilitate experiences that are punctuated with small epiphanies that stir the soul.
 This is the vision.